A TO Z TERMINOLOGY

 Temper – (1) The amount of carbon present in the steel: 10 temper is 1.00% carbon.
 (2) The degree of hardness that an alloy has after heat treatment or cold working, via the aluminum alloys.
 This usually lowers the hardness and strength and increases the toughness of the steel.

-Tensile Strength – The resistance of a material to a force which is acting to pull it apart.
+Tensile Strength – The resistance of a material to a force that is acting to pull it apart.

 Tension Test – A test in which a specimen is loaded in tension until failure occurs.